-Projekt 1065 Book StudyDisclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+Projekt 1065 Book StudyDisclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.

 Projekt 1065 by Alan Gratz is an action-packed novel set during World War II.
 The suggested age range is 10-14, but older students will easily be engaged with the story.
 It offers a great introduction to many key people and events during the war.
 There were several excellent moral and ethical points that are worth discussing.